 Many women develop depression after an abortion and require treatment from a mental health professional(4).

 Get Help with after-Abortion care, Recovery & Pregnancy Options

 Do you need help with emotional recovery after an abortion?
 Worried about the side effects of abortion?
-Please contact us at Mosaic PHC today and we will provide you with compassionate and professional after-abortion care.
+Please contact us at Mosaic Health today and we will provide you with compassionate and professional after-abortion care.

 We offer a free abortion recovery and healing program for women who are struggling with a past abortion.
 Using the book Her Choice to Heal by Sydna Masse, herself a post-abortive woman, the program can be completed in a group setting or one-on-one.
 Abortion recovery services are strictly confidential.

 If you’re considering whether to have an abortion, we offer free options counseling for women facing unplanned pregnancies, with medically accurate information on abortion, as well as adoption and parenting.

 All of our services are free and confidential, and provided by a compassionate staff in a nonjudgmental atmosphere.

 (1) American College of Obstetricians and Gynecologists.
 (2015).
 FAQ – Induced Abortion.
 Accessed from https://www.acog.org/-/media/For-Patients/faq043.pdf?dmc=1&ts=20160811T1438069637.